allenallen/StockXChallenge/StockXChallenge/README.md

 # StockXChallenge plan
 todo:
+1. create client.txt from cash (good)
+format:
+account, name, address, phone, commission, N, C,5, 11011205464539 OT9521-7;MARCO N. ACCAD;Unit 406 Danube Bldg., Riverfront Residences Caniogan, Pasig 1606 ;(0917)862-8504 631-8734;0.0025;N;C;5;11011205464539

+1. create pledge.txt from client.txt
+1. Leaderboard:
+a.
+Get All stockx challenger participants. (possible all accounts that is in cash table)
+b. then we compute the cash + equity = sum of all stocks owned (get current closing price) * volume per account

+  order by new column descending
+todo:
-1. we change the soa to one liner per account per stock date sorted.
+1. we change the soa to one liner per account per stock date sorted. done
 2. add email capability.
 3. add windows task.
-4. move connection string to app config.
+4. move connection string to app config. done
-5. back up the sdf. copy and rename to daily filename.
+5. back up the sdf. copy and rename to daily filename. done
 6. ask techni for a client txt dump.
 7. back up uat server.

 todo: (done all)